joewing/q2/README.md

   [Raspberry Pi](https://www.raspberrypi.org) are used to program the Q2.
 The exact model does not matter, though older Pis with only 26 GPIO pins will not be able to read programs back from the Q2.
-If desired, a Raspberry Pi can be used as a complete development environment for the Q2.
+A Raspberry Pi can be used as a complete development environment for the Q2.

 ### For simulation: